Kanda Naal Mudhal: Soundtrack

+Release and reception

+Kanda Naal Mudhal was initially scheduled to release on 16 September 2005, but ultimately released on 1 December 2005.

-Critical reception
+Critical response

-Rediff.com wrote "The fresh treatment and Priya's conviction are evident.
+Shobha Warrier of Rediff.com wrote, "The fresh treatment and Priya's conviction are evident.
 But what goes against the film is its script."
-The Hindu wrote "From the title to the treatment everything about Duet Movies' `Kanda Naal Mudhal' glistens with a poetic touch, and first-time filmmaker Priya V. proves with each frame that she's here to stay.
+Malathi Rangarajan The Hindu wrote, "From the title to the treatment everything about Duet Movies' `Kanda Naal Mudhal' glistens with a poetic touch, and first-time filmmaker Priya V. proves with each frame that she's here to stay.
 Boy-girl tussles leading to love are not new to cinema.
 But plaudits to the way Priya weaves her story and characters into an enjoyable film!"
-Sify wrote "Kanda Naal Mudhal directed by debutant Priya V is in good taste without a shred of vulgarity, violence or risque comedy that has become the bane of Tamil cinema.
-Priya deserves a pat on her back for weaving a gossamer romance like her mentor Mani sir did in [Mouna Ragam] or [Alai Payuthey].
+Sify wrote, "Kanda Naal Mudhal directed by debutant Priya V is in good taste without a shred of vulgarity, violence or risque comedy that has become the bane of Tamil cinema.
+Priya deserves a pat on her back for weaving a gossamer romance like her mentor Mani sir did in [Mouna Ragam] or Alai Payuthey].
 But the film has its own minor drawbacks mostly in narration and lags especially in the second half".

 Lajjavathi of Kalki praised the performances and characterisation of actors, Sriram's cinematography, Yuvan's music but panned the placement of songs and concluded saying even if it is a commercial film, Priya has followed a quality and style.
 With producers like Prakash Raj in search, anything becomes possible.
-Chennai Online wrote "In her debut effort - after an apprenticeship with Maniratnam and some work on the small screen - Priya, who's scripted and directed the film, makes a sincere attempt to provide a clean family entertainer sans vulgarity, overt glamour, double-entendres, item numbers and fights.
+Malini Mannath of Chennai Online wrote, "In her debut effort – after an apprenticeship with Maniratnam and some work on the small screen – Priya, who's scripted and directed the film, makes a sincere attempt to provide a clean family entertainer sans vulgarity, overt glamour, double-entendres, item numbers and fights.
 While the early part of the love-triangle moves at a steady pace with subtle humour weaved in, the script in the second half could certainly have been worked to better advantage".